Ngurrara: Ngurrara

 In Kogolo v Western Australia (2007) the Ngurrara won recognition of their native title rights to 76,000 km2.
 They presented their case by drawing a large painting of their land, Ngurrara, inscribed with figures from their mythological history associated with various points.
 Their land is under the custodianship of the Yanunijarra Aboriginal Corporation.

 There are several other native title claims under the Ngurrara name, some overlapping or shared with other groups, such as the Martu people.

-Helicopter Tjungarrayi and Ors on behalf of the Ngurra Kayanta People v The State of Western Australia (2012) and Bobby West & Anor v State of Western Australia (2015), jointly known as the Ngurra Kayanta claim, was determined in 2016/7, granting native title over an area of 19,574.1497 km2 in the Great Sandy Desert north of Karratha.
+Helicopter Tjungarrayi and Ors on behalf of the Ngurra Kayanta People v The State of Western Australia (2012) and Bobby West & Anor v State of Western Australia (2015), jointly known as the Ngurra Kayanta claim, was determined in 2016/7, granting native title over an area of 19,574.1497 km2 in the Great Sandy Desert east of Karratha.
 Ngurra Kayanta (Aboriginal Corporation) RNTBC is the trustee for this land.